BlueSky vs Twitter (X): Similarities & Shared Features Explained

 • More transparency about why content is removed or accounts are flagged.

 This setup means moderation feels less like a top-down command and more like community-led management.
-For users who value choice and transparency, BlueSky’s moderation system offers a breath of fresh air.
+For users who value choice and transparency, BlueSky’s moderation system offers:

 Feed Algorithms and Customization Controls